 Am I going to lose lots of subscribers now?

 It depends.
-The aim of the button is to stop complaints and if you’re getting complaints, you need to ask yourself why: is your content poor and irrelevant, are the broadcasts of your emails badly timed, or are you sending to bad data?
+The button is meant to stop complaints.
+If you’re getting complaints, you need to ask yourself why.
+Is your content poor and irrelevant?
+Are the broadcasts of your emails badly timed, or are you sending to bad data?
 When I talk about bad data, I mean either purchased contacts or very old subscribers.

 If you answer yes to any of the above then you probably are at risk of losing people, but that’s not necessarily a bad thing.
 Understanding why they’re complaining (now unsubscribing in iOS10) is much more important, and this information can be gleaned through the unsubscribe process.
 You’d rather lose the people who risk ruining your reputation and focus on the ones who want to hear from you.